Controlled Detonation Chamber (CDC)

 If

-disposing of large quantities of bulk munitions per year, using the chamber may
+disposing of large quantities of bulk munitions per year, using the

 take too long to be of use.